-Remediation of Failed Capstone Project
+Remediation of Failed Comprehensive Examination

-Students are allowed to redo the Capstone Project within one year of presenting the initial project.
+Students are allowed to retake the exam one time within one year of taking the initial examination.

-- 1. The student will meet with the Chair to discuss the educational plan. - 2.
-A faculty member will be assigned by the Chair to remediate the student. - 3.
+1. The student will meet with the Chair to discuss the educational plan.

+- 2. A faculty member will be assigned by the Chair to remediate the student. - 3.
 The student will register for one hour credit to work with the faculty member - 4.
-The student will present this revised project.
+The student will present this revised poster at the scheduled comprehensive examination presentation date selected that semester.